-Our Nursery class are taught by Miss Quartermaine with plenty of help from Mrs Kazem, Miss Newton, Miss Lucy and Miss Catherine.
+Our Nursery class are taught by Miss Quartermaine with plenty of help from Mrs Kazem and Miss Elena.
 Our days are busy and full of fun, laughter and learning.

 Hello!
 Today is the last day of term.
 The last day of the strangest year of school.
 It has been an absolute pleasure getting to know you all and I’m very sorry our year was so disrupted.